idiakeg/Assignments/readMe.md

 ## Replit links

-Replit Link to Registration project: https://replit.com/@idiakegodspower/Glamchat

-Replit Link to live Registration site: https://Glamchat.idiakegodspower.repl.co

-Replit Link to Portfolio project: https://replit.com/@idiakegodspower/portfoliov1
+Replit Link to Grid and Flex project: https://replit.com/@idiakegodspower/zuriFEweek4task#flex.css

-Replit Link to live Portfolio site: https://portfoliov1.idiakegodspower.repl.co
+Replit Link to live Grid and Flex site: https://zuriFEweek4task.idiakegodspower.repl.co

 ## Concepts Learned

-- Form validation
-- Patterns
-- responsive designs
-- use of icons
+- Use of flexbox to position/align items properly
-- Different anchor tag attributes; target, referrer, noopener e.t.c
-- Use of images
+- Use of grid for entire page layout
-- Creating responsive navbars
+- Responsive web design
+- Working with svgs